TeresaCastle/AppiumFramework/README.md

-### NOTE: Framework and README are incomplete and are in the process of being restructured
+### NOTE: Framework and README are under construction

 # Appium Framework for Android